-Under the provisions of Chapter 298.54 of the Florida Statutes, the Board of Supervisors of the District levied a uniform maintenance tax of \$455.67 per acre of land within the District to pay the operating costs for the year ended September 30, 2022.
+Under the provisions of Chapter 298.54 of the Florida Statutes, the Board of Supervisors of the District levied a uniform maintenance tax of \$547.03 per acre of land within the District to pay the operating costs for the year ended September 30, 2023.
 These costs include field operations, surveys, engineering, legal and accounting fees and other expenses as judged necessary by the Board for operations and maintenance of the District.

 Under the provisions of Chapter 298.36 and 298.50 of the Florida Statutes, the Board of Supervisors levied one (1) capital assessment in order to service the Phase I Notes Payable.
-The net levy collections for Phase I were \$559,828 for the year ended September 30, 2022.
+The net levy collections for Phase I were \$562,556 for the year ended September 30, 2023.
+The levy was assessed in three (3) units.